pythonpete32/linux-dev-env/README.md

     && git clone https://github.com/Valloric/YouCompleteMe.git \
     && cd YouCompleteMe && git submodule update --init --recursive \
     && python3 install.py --all \
+    && cd \

+Create a .vimrc and then copy and save the .vimrc from this repo

     cd && vim .vimrc

-    # copy and save the .vimrc from this repo

     echo "use 'esversion: 6'" > .jshintrc